13 Surefire Tips for Planning Your First Trip to Japan

 Western-Style Hotels (US$75 – and higher)

 Business Hotels: A comfortable and convenient option is the business hotel where business people stay when traveling.
-These are usually part of chain of hotels that you can find in any city in Japan.
+These are usually part of hotel chains that you can find in any city in Japan.
 Some of the hotel names I saw were Tokyu Stays and Hotel Dormy Inn.

 The ones I stayed in were clean and conveniently located with very comfortable beds.
 Expect to pay around $75 to over $100.

-Love Hotels: Japan also have love hotels where you can stay for as short as one hour.
+Love Hotels: Japan also has love hotels where you can stay for as short as one hour.
 I’m sure they don’t need any further explanation.